ocaml/ocaml.org/data/tutorials/tt_00_formatting_text.md

  line; in addition, break hints that can show the box structure lead to new lines even if there is enough room on the current line.

-###  Differences between a packing and a structural “hov” box
+### Differences Between a Packing and a Structural “hov” Box
 The difference between a packing and a structural “hov” box is shown by a routine that closes boxes and parentheses at the end of printing: with packing boxes, the closure of boxes and parentheses do not lead to new